mmshahria/GlassboardTech-API-Reference/Subscriptions/PUT Update a subscription.md

-Update existing subscription records to the current user's (API end user) data source using the input parameters `key:value` pairs that are supplied in the request body.
+Update existing subscription records to the current user's (API end-user) data source using the input parameters `key:value` pairs that are supplied in the request body.
 Supply the unique path parameter `subscriptionId` in the canonical path to execute an update operation to a specific subscription resource.

 # Parameters